 The upheaval of displacement and the deprivation and alienation it often entails is also detrimental to people’s mental health and may have a lasting impact.
 Many IDPs will also have suffered trauma associated with the trigger of their displacement.
 The may have experienced violence and threats themselves, or witnessed the violent death of a friend or family member.
 Some IDPs also isolate themselves for security reasons, which in turn raises host communities’ suspicions about newcomers.
 Communities may also lose key services as people abandon their neighbourhoods, leaving gangs to exert further control which increases insecurity and reduces the state’s presence and its ability to enter certain areas.

 The impacts of violence and displacement at the national level are difficult to quantify, but they include a loss of productivity when IDPs are unable to find work, a loss of agricultural output in rural areas, the closing of small and medium-sized businesses because of extortion and lost years of education.

-Civil society has been very active on this topic.
+Civil society is also very active.
 Several organisations have come together to form a roundtable against forced displacement caused by violence and organised crime, which publishes regular reports to provide an evidence base on the widespread nature of the phenomenon.
-It also urges the government to deal with the issue.
-As a first step, the authorities undertook a profiling exercise on IDPs in 2018 with the support of the Joint IDP Profiling Service (JIPS) and UNHCR to better understand its characteristics and impacts.